beaker-project/beaker-project.org/dev/proposals/handling-large-installations.rst

 Beaker 0.16
 -----------

-Planned release date: mid-to-late November 2013
+Planned release date: mid December 2013

-The focus of Beaker 0.16 will be to implement :ref:`proposal-improved-reservations-and-loans`, as well as to make further improvements to the reliability of system provisioning.
+The focus of Beaker 0.16 will be to implement :ref:`proposal-time-limited-manual-reservations`, as well as to make further improvements to the reliability of system provisioning.

 The aim of these updates will be to improve the availablity of resources